 Team members in the Portal and Umbraco Backoffice users

-You can add team members to your projects from the Umbraco Cloud portal and these get automatically added as users in the backoffice of all environments for the project.
-The users will also be created in local clones of your development site.
-The same username and password is used to login in all parts of Umbraco Cloud - portal, backoffice, Kudu console.
+You can add team members to your projects from the Umbraco Cloud Portal.
+These get automatically added as users in the backoffice of all environments for the project.
+The users will also be created in local clones of your development environment.
+The same username and password is used to login in all parts of Umbraco Cloud - Portal, backoffice and the KUDU console.

 When adding a team member the default permission will be Read.
 If the Admin checkbox is ticked they will be given Admin rights to the project.

 Roles for each environment can be set on the Edit Team page available from the Settings dropdown.

 Admin: Has access to everything on a Project.
 An admin can Delete a project, and only admins can edit the Team (adding/removing other team members and changing permissions).
 An admin can deploy using Portal and has access to git.

 Write: A team member with Write permissions can do everything on a Project except Delete and edit Team.
 A user with Write permissions is able to Deploy through the Portal and they have access to Development and Staging environments and the git repositories

 Read: A team member with Read permissions can only view the Project in the Portal, and is not able to Deploy or change anything on the Project through the Portal.